 Non Equity Assistance in 2023

-Hertility Health is a women's health company focused on reproductive and hormonal health.
-It aims to reshape the landscape of reproductive healthcare by offering innovative diagnostic testing that delivers insights into reproductive health, fertility decline, and menopause.
-Hertility enables women to understand their symptoms through community-based home testing and evidence-based medical guidance.
-The company provides educational resources and access to expert advice, allowing women to visualize their biological clock and reproductive biology.
-This approach empowers women with actionable insights and pathways to care, all from the comfort of their homes.
+Hertility Health is a women’s health company focused on reproductive and hormonal health.
+Established by women for women, it aims to transform reproductive healthcare through innovative diagnostic testing that offers insights into reproductive health, fertility decline, and menopause onset.
+Hertility provides community-based home testing, expert advice, and educational resources, allowing women to understand their reproductive biology and symptoms effectively.
+The company emphasizes data-driven approaches, enabling users to visualize their biological clock and access actionable health pathways from the comfort of their homes.

 Augment Health